Article Overview: Things to Do in Astoria, Oregon

 Between the history and epic views, there’s no denying that visiting Astoria Column is one of the best things to do in Astoria, Oregon.

-Take Note: Visiting Astoria Column is free, but there is a $5 per vehicle.
+Take Note: Visiting Astoria Column is free, but there’s a (effective May 2026) per vehicle.
 Credit cards are accepted but sometimes the machine doesn’t work, have cash on hand to make it easier.

 3. Explore Fort Clatsop